 Throughout this document, the terms "client" and "server" are used to refer to the two ends of the (D)TLS transport connection.
 The client actively opens the (D)TLS connection, and the server passively listens for the incoming (D)TLS connection.
-Either SNMP entity may act as client or as server.
+An SNMP entity may act as a (D)TLS client or server or both, depending on the SNMP applications supported.